 This capstone addressed the impact of employing meaning, learner-centered, participatory, and top-down approaches to teaching native language literacy (NLL) in Spanish (L1) for facilitating the transfer of literacy to English (L2).
 Key influences were Auerbach, Braslavsky, Freeman & Freeman, Freire, Gee, Scribner, Street, and Rivera.
 The author designed a curriculum that included L1 discussions and dialogue, as well as authentic, and learner-generated materials.
 The research paradigm was action research, and included oral surveys, a tutoring journal, learner portfolios, and checklists.
 The results revealed that learners were highly motivated, learned quickly, and began to use L1 literacy in their daily lives.
 Recommendations include considering NLL a helpful part of ESL development and to further explore the impact of learner-centered NLL instruction on L2 acquisition.

 Málaga, Katharine, "Maestra, ¿qué es un alfabeto? = Teacher what is an alphabet? : teaching Spanish literacy as a tool for ESL literacy" (2008).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 358.